haroon7v/asnd/README.md

-# ASND - A Simple Network Daemon
+# ASND - AssetSonar Network Discovery

-A simple command-line utility that provides basic network server functionality.
+AssetSonar Network Discovery is a package used to setup network discovery server on any on-premises server.
+It communicates with AssetSonar to sync network devices data.

+**Maintained by:** EZO AssetSonar <support@assetsonar.com>

 ## Building the Debian Package